Political Science Professor Sheds Light on Florida’s Redistricting Special Session

 The redistricting process in Florida could prove pivotal in the fight for control of the U.S. House of Representatives.

-"There's a very thin majority for control and people are expecting Democrats to make some inroads and republicans are trying to draw more favorable districts to stem the tide and hopefully do enough to keep Democrats from having majority control," explained Rickert.
-"So Florida is really the last opportunity for Republicans to gain some additional seats," he continued.
+“There’s a very thin majority for control, and people are expecting Democrats to make some inroads, and Republicans are trying to draw more favorable districts to stem the tide and hopefully do enough to keep Democrats from having majority control,” explains political science professor Patrick Rickert.
+“So Florida is really the last opportunity for Republicans to gain some additional seats,” he continues.

 Republicans currently hold 20 of the state’s 28 congressional seats.
 Any redraw is expected to focus on Democratic-leaning areas, including Orlando, Tampa, and South Florida.